 Each of Stevenson’s expeditions to Hopi collected canteens.
 He notes that one canteen (like pot 2010-03) has “birds with crest feathers…and flowers on the body (#1587/41631) and one (“toy-like…very small water vessel, probably intended for children”) has figures of birds on the body (1591/41449).
-These two vessels are not illustrated, but one small canteen (1591/41449) is shown.
+These two vessels are not illustrated, but one small canteen (1591/41449) is shown, see image above.
 The illustrated pot has the same vertical shape as pot 2010-03, though its handles have been broken off and its design is fairly simple, consisting mostly of Zuni rain-bird motifs (Stevenson, 1880-1881: 381 and fig 520 following page).
-(Image on file.)
 What Stevenson calls “toy-like canteens,” I suggest, were simply made impractically small for sale to tourists at Keams Trading Post.
 Hough (1919: following p.
 296, PL.
 23, #8) shows a double-lobed vertical Polacca canteen with a simple painted design that is part of the Smithsonian collection.

 If canteen 2010-03 is Polacca “C” ware made to be traded to Anglos it would have been sold shortly after it was made.
 If my supposition is correct and Col. Stevenson was the “friend” mentioned in the note, then canteen 2010-03 was most likely collected between 1879 and Col. Stevenson’s death in 1888.
 Keam’s Trading Post was the only permanent Anglo presence near the reservation and was established in 1874.
 If Col. Stevenson was not the friend, it seems logical that 2010-03 was collected after 1874 and before Pvt.
 Ford became ill in 1895.